Article

 So, what is Angular Material?

 Angular Material is a UI component library for Angular JavaScript developers.
-The library consists of all sorts of components – buttons, icons, grid lists, etc. By using these, you can ensure you build a modern and functional website or app that looks put together.
+Angular Material UI component library consists of all sorts of components – buttons, icons, grid lists, etc. By using these, you can ensure you build a modern and functional website or app that looks put together.
 All the components of Angular Material are coherent with Material design.

 Angular Material Usage Statistics.
 Rising steadily